virtual-labs/exp-outage-probability-iiith/experiment/experiment-name.md

-# Outage Probability and Coverage
+# Outage Probability and Cell Coverage